icl-utk-edu/slate/INSTALL.md

     openmp
         It will compile with OpenMP by default.
 To compile without OpenMP, set `openmp = 0`.

-    mkl_blacs
-        openmpi             for Open MPI BLACS in SLATE's testers. intelmpi            for Intel MPI BLACS in SLATE's testers (default).

     c_api
         Whether to build C API.
 One of: